 -

-In moderate-temperature systems & applications
+In moderate-temperature applications

 -

-In electrical and dielectric-control systems & applications
+In electrical and dielectric-control applications

 Aerospace & Space Exploration